-Public authority should develop a strategy or a major policy plan on social dimension enhancement in higher education that improves working conditions of underrepresented, disadvantaged and vulnerable staff and creates an inclusive environment in higher education.
-It is important to incentivize higher education institutions to have inclusive human resources policies, that pay attention to recruitment in particular, so that the composition of staff reflects diversity of society.
+- Public authority has developed a strategy or a policy on social dimension enhancement in higher education that improves working conditions of underrepresented, disadvantaged and vulnerable staff and creates an inclusive environment in higher education. - Public authority incentivizes higher education institutions to have inclusive human resources policies, that pay attention to recruitment in particular, so that the composition of staff reflects diversity of society.